11. Risk, Ambiguity, and Misspecification[1]#

 “The economic consequences of many of the complex risks associated with climate change cannot, however, currently be quantified. … these unquantified, poorly understood and often deeply uncertain risks can and should be included in economic evaluations and decision-making processes.”
 [Rising et al., 2022]

-In our experience as macroeconomists, model uncertainties aren’t taken seriously enough, too often being dismissed as being of “second-order”, whatever that means in various contexts.
-In policy making settings, there is a sometimes a misplaced wisdom that acknowledging uncertainty should tilt decisions toward passivity.
-But other times and places, one senses that the model uncertainty emboldens pretense:
+In our experience as macroeconomists, model uncertainties are not taken seriously enough, too often being dismissed as being of “second-order”, whatever that means in various contexts.
+In policy-making settings, there is a sometimes misplaced wisdom that acknowledging uncertainty should tilt decisions toward passivity.
+But in other times and places, one senses that the model uncertainty emboldens pretense:

 “Even if true scientists should recognize the limits of studying human behavior, as long as the public has expectations, there will be people who pretend or believe that they can do more to meet popular demand than what is really in their power.”
 [Hayek, 1989]